 In addition, we aim to increase our customer engagement through Instacart+.
-Instacart+ members exhibit higher order frequency spend compared to non-members.
-On average, a monthly active orderer who has Instacart+ spends an aggregate of \$ over orders per month, compared to an aggregate of \$ spent over orders by a monthly active orderer without Instacart+.
-As a result, orders from Instacart+ members represent a meaningful portion of our GTV, comprising \$ , or %, of our total GTV in compared to \$ , or %, in
+Instacart+ members exhibit higher order frequency compared to non-members.
+On average, a monthly active orderer who has Instacart+ spends an aggregate of \$ orders per month, compared over orders by a monthly active orderer without Instacart+.
+As a result, orders from Instacart+ members to an aggregate of \$ spent over , or represent a meaningful portion of our GTV, comprising \$ %, of our total GTV in the months ended , compared to \$ %, in the months ended .
+We had approximately Instacart+ members as of ,2021 . or and , 2022, respectively. and ended